JohnGorter/webpack/3. Webpack merge/validation.md

 module.exports = validate(config);
 ```
 ---
 ### Test it
 If you break your Webpack configuration somehow after doing this,
 the validator will likely notice and give you a nice validation
-error to fix.

-### Test it
-If you break your Webpack configuration somehow after doing this,
-the validator will likely notice and give you a nice validation